shreya0522/k8s-imp-concepts/k8s.md

 -------------------------------------------------------------------------------------------------

-3. How does the Kubelet decide when to restart a failed container?
+## 3. How does the Kubelet decide when to restart a failed container?

 Answer: It follows the Pod's restartPolicy (Always, OnFailure, or Never).

-Workflow:
+#### Workflow:

 - Kubelet watches container status via CRI (containerd).
 - On failure (non-zero exit code):
-          *If restartPolicy: Always → restart it immediately.
+  * If restartPolicy: Always → restart it immediately.
-          *If OnFailure → restart only on non-zero exit.
+  * If OnFailure → restart only on non-zero exit.
-          *If Never → don’t restart.
+  * If Never → don’t restart.

-Important:
+#### Important:
 Restart logic is Kubelet’s job, not controlled by the container runtime.

-Remember:
+#### Remember:
 > The Kubelet watches pod specs using the Kubernetes Watch API mechanism — it doesn’t poll repeatedly, but instead maintains a long-lived HTTP connection to the API Server.

-> For container status, the Kubelet watches via the CRI (Container Runtime Interface) by periodically querying the container runtime.  it polls container runtime status regularly through CRI calls doesnt used http
+> For container status, The Kubelet "polls" the container runtime (e.g. containerd, CRI-O) using the CRI interface to :
+> Check if containers are still running
+> Get the status of each container (e.g. Running, Exited, CrashLoopBackOff)
+> Fetch logs, exit codes, and resource usage

-  Follow-up:
+#### Follow-up:

-👉 “Where is the backoff delay handled?”
+* Where is the backoff delay handled?
-Kubelet applies exponential backoff to avoid rapid restarts.
+* Kubelet applies exponential backoff to avoid rapid restarts.

-👉 how kubelet watches containers
+* How kubelet watches containers ?

 1-Kubelet communicates with the container runtime (e.g., containerd) through the CRI gRPC API.
 2-It uses CRI methods like: